Typhoon Vongfong (2014): Meteorological history

 Typhoon Vongfong as seen from the International Space Station on October 9.

 Once Typhoon Vongfong entered the Philippine Area of Responsibility shortly after 06:00 UTC on October 7, the PAGASA named it Ompong.
 The system started to undergo rapid deepening early on that day, owing to low vertical wind shear and multiple outflow mechanisms including a TUTT cell positioned to the east.
 The JTWC upgraded it to a super typhoon at noon, as the system had formed a 40 km round eye surrounded by a symmetric annulus of intense convection.
 Vongfong reached peak intensity six hours later, when the system's T-number of the Dvorak technique had increased to 7.5 according to both of the JMA and the JTWC, becoming the first tropical cyclone to reach that status since Haiyan in 2013.
 As the result, the JMA indicated that the maximum ten-minute sustained winds had increased to 215 km/h and the system's atmospheric pressure had dropped to 900 hPa.
 The JTWC also indicated that Vongfong had become equivalent to a Category 5 hurricane on the Saffir–Simpson hurricane wind scale, with maximum one-minute sustained winds at 285 km/h.
 Additionally, although the typhoon was still generally tracking westward, it noticeably slowed down due to the weakening subtropical ridge.

 The system continued maintaining peak intensity and tracked west-northwestward on October 8, although the JTWC indicated that the eyewall had slightly warmed.
 Having remained at peak intensity for 18 hours and at Category 5-equivalent intensity for 30 hours, Vongfong began to gradually weaken due to an eyewall replacement cycle.
 The JMA reported that Vongfong had become a large typhoon in the afternoon.
-Moreover, the system started to track northward along the western periphery of an extension of the subtropical ridge, as well as the poleward outflow channel was slightly diminished owing to the filled (weakened) TUTT cell which previously enhanced outflow.
+As the system started to track northward along the western periphery of an extension of the subtropical ridge, the poleward outflow channel was diminished owing to the filled (weakened) TUTT cell which previously enhanced outflow.
 Early on October 10, the JTWC downgraded Vongfong to a typhoon, as the eye became more ragged and surrounded by elongated convection.
 The typhoon then turned north-northwestward in the afternoon due to some migratory ridging building in the north, when excellent outflow was being enhanced along the poleward side because of the mid-latitude westerlies.